 All media credentials are authorized and issued by the host or NCAA media coordinator.
-The NCAA produces credentials for all final championship sites.
+The NCAA provides credentials for all final championship sites and selected preliminary rounds sites.
 Hosts should contact the NCAA media coordinator or championships administrator to confirm who will produce credentials for preliminary sites.
 PDF templates are available for preliminary round credentials if desired.
-Please contact Jenn Rodgers (irodgers@ncaa.org) for more information.
+Please contact Jenn Rodgers (jrodgers@ncaa.org) for more information.
 If you are producing your own credentials, the "Conditions Placed on Use of Credentials" should be placed on the back of all credentials.
 That text, located at ncaa.com/credentialterms, should also be visible at credential pickup.